 Humidity makes our homes hospitable to dust and mold.
 Consider installing a de-humidifier.
 Keep your exhaust fan running when you are cooking, and always fix leaks immediately to prevent mold growth.

 Radon is a radioactive gas naturally occurring in the ground.
 It can contribute to a variety of lung conditions.
 By purchasing a radon test at your local hardware store, you can be sure your home is radon free, or take proper measures if you discover it isn’t.

 Improve Indoor Air Quality in Winter and Improve Your Quality of Life

 Along with these tips to improve indoor air quality in winter, take proactive steps to improve your quality of life.
-Many patients have reported feeling better and breathing easier after having stem cell therapy.
+Many patients have reported feeling better and breathing easier after having cellular therapy.

 The Lung Institute is a leading medical provider of regenerative cellular therapy for lung diseases such as chronic obstructive pulmonary disease (COPD), pulmonary fibrosis and interstitial lung disease in the United States.
 To date the organization has treated over 2,500 patients.
 The Lung Institute’s in-house outcomes summary shows that 83 percent of patients studied saw an improvement in their quality of life.
 Founded in 2013 in Tampa, Fla., the Lung Institute currently operates clinics in Tampa, Fla., Nashville, Tenn., Scottsdale, Ariz., and Pittsburgh, Pa. and Dallas, Texas.
 For more information, please visit www.lunginstitute.com or call (800) 729-3065.